Robinpig/Note/docs/CS/CN/TCP.md

 This is accomplished by introducing a window control variable at the sender that is based on an estimate of the network’s capacity and ensuring that the sender’s window size never exceeds the minimum of the two.
 In effect, a sending TCP then sends at a rate equal to what the receiver or the network can handle, whichever is less.

-The new value used to hold the estimate of the network’s available capacity is called the congestion window, written more compactly as simply cwnd.
+The new value used to hold the estimate of the network’s available capacity is called the *congestion window*, written more compactly as simply *cwnd*.
 The sender’s actual (usable) window W is then written as the minimum of the receiver’s advertised window awnd and the congestion window:

 $$